 The PICARD's mission requires, ideally, an orbit with constant viewing of the Sun or, at minimum, with limited or short duration eclipses.
 The expected mission lifetime is 3 to 4 years with a possible extension to 6 years.
-Launch opportunities are essentially Sun Synchronous Orbits (SSO) with local time 6h/18h (little or no eclipses).
+Launch opportunities are essentially Sun Synchronous Orbits (SSO) with local time 6:00-18:00 (little or no eclipses).
 Several scenarios are still under consideration for the PICARD flight which is not expected before 2005 (the launch date and expected life time are important since the diameter/constant relationship will definitively be better determined during the near linear part of the rising cycle than at minimum when the "constant" is mostly "constant"...).
 If 4 years can be envisaged based on the experience of the first microsatellites, and since our payload is not expected to degrade (telescope with SiC mirrors, etc.), a launch in 2005 is then possible.

-Brief or non-eclipsing Sun-synchronous viewing orbits are essential in order to achieve both the thermal stability for the absolute long term diameter measurement and the near continuous sampling for the long periods g-modes oscillations.
-At present launch is planed with a dedicated DNEPR russian rocket on a 750 km SSO orbit.
+Brief or non-eclipsing Sun-synchronous viewing orbits are essential in order to achieve both the thermal stability for the absolute long-term diameter measurement and the near continuous sampling for the long periods gmode oscillations.
+At present launch is planed with a dedicated DNEPR Russian rocket on a 750 km SSO 6:00-18:00 orbit, which means short eclipses during 3 months or so over a year and limited to a few minutes up to 17 minutes at maximum.